d2si/sovereign-keys/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-## Supported Operating Systems and plateform
+## Supported Operating Systems and platform
 Currently, the `Sovereign Keys` agent supports the following Operating System:
 - Any Linux distribution as long as LUKS, curl and openssl are available
 - Any Windows server after 2012 R2 included